jozefg/blog/posts/2014-02-10-types-kinds-and-sorts.markdown

     unbalanced = NodeB () Leaf (NodeB () Leaf Leaf)
 ```

 We get a type error!

-Hopefully this clears up what kinds
+Hopefully this clears up what kinds are and how we can leverage them to
-are and how we can leverage them to statically check some properties of
+statically check some properties of our programs.
-our programs.

 For the curious reader I encourage you to look at `PolyKinds` and `TypeFamilies`,
 these let you express some very sophisticated programs at the type level in Haskell.
-If this really tickles your fancy, perhaps make the leap to Agda, Idris, or Coq and enjoy
+If this really tickles your fancy, perhaps make the leap to Agda, Idris, or Coq to enjoy
 full dependent types.

+*Thanks to GlenH7 and JimmyHoffa on thewhiteboard for proof reading*